 Tax season is upon us, and if you own rental real estate, then you may have a federal tax responsibility to report all rental income on your tax return.
 The IRS defines rental income as “any payment you receive for the use or occupation of property”, and may include:

 - Tenant-paid expenses

 - Property or services received, instead of money, as rent

-It’s been an eventful year for landlords, to say the least.
-With eviction moratoriums and other monetary fallout from the global pandemic, it’s important to find ways to save on your taxes and take advantage of deductions.
+With eviction moratoriums ending, rents rising to record levels, and other financial uncertainties leftover from the pandemic, it’s essential to find ways to save on your taxes and take advantage of deductions.

 These articles cover:

 - Tax Deductions: Learn what you can deduct to increase your tax savings.